liferay-design/liferay.design/src/markdown/handbook/tools/jira/issues/story.md

 A story is the smallest unit of work in an agile framework.
 It’s an end goal, not a feature, expressed from the software user’s perspective.

-A story is an informal, general explanation of a software feature written from the perspective of the end user or customer.
+A story is an informal, general explanation of a software feature written from the perspective of the end-user or customer.

 The purpose of a (user) story is to articulate how a piece of work will deliver a particular value back to the customer.
-Note that "customers" don't have to be external end users in the traditional sense, they can also be internal customers or colleagues within your organization who depend on your team.
+Note that "customers" don't have to be external end-users in the traditional sense, they can also be internal customers or colleagues within your organization who depend on your team.

 Stories are a few sentences in simple language that outline the desired outcome.
 They don't go into detail.
 Requirements are added later, once agreed upon by the team.